shaunduncan/marimo/README.md

 marimo is a library for self-aware, nonblocking, and interactive javascript widgets.
-It strives to leave as much as possible to the application developer and to be more of a starting point for customized widgets that fulfill specifc needs.
+It strives to leave as much as possible to the application developer and to be more of a starting point for customized widgets that fulfill specific needs.
 It is not a kitchen-sink library nor a UI library: it's more of a toolset.

 marimo is still evolving. it's currently used in big ways in production at Cox